Skip to main content

 note

-We advise to use this integration with the Logz.io Metrics backend.
-However, the integration is compatible with all backends that support metrics in prometheuesrmotewrite format.
+We recommend using this integration with the Logz.io Metrics backend, though it is compatible with any backend that supports the prometheusremotewrite format.

 Install the SDK package